giocomai/castarter.legacy/README.md

 N.B. `SubsetDataset` allows also to subset a dataset by keeping only documents that include a given term, e.g. `SubsetDataset(dataset,  terms = "environment")`

-Looking at the distribution after subsetting, we still some irregularities, but they can mostly be related to seasonal variations in the activity of the European Parliament that are not surprising (e.g. less activity in August and around New Year).
+Looking at the distribution after subsetting, we still find some irregularities, but they can mostly be related to seasonal variations in the activity of the European Parliament that are not surprising (e.g. less activity in August and around New Year).

 ``` r
 ShowDistribution(dataset)